Doug LaMalfa: Political positions

+LaMalfa has had a conservative voting record.
+During the 117th session of Congress, LaMalfa's voting record was in line with Joe Biden's stated position only 11.6% of the time.

 Abortion

 LaMalfa supported the overturning of Roe v.
 Wade.
 He called Roe v.
 Wade "partisan" and said it "does not represent the values of our country."
+LaMalfa voted in favor of the Born-Alive Abortion Survivors Protection Act.
+As of the 118th Congress, LaMalfa was given the rating of A+ by the Susan B. Anthony Pro-Life America.

 Climate change

+Public statements made by LaMalfa have demonstrated a misinterpretation or misunderstanding of climate change.
+In a back and forth with Transportation secretary Pete Buttigieg, LaMalfa conflated the climate with the seasons.
+“This one called is autumn, sir”, he said in response to Buttigieg saying that we are already experiencing the effects of the climate changing.

 LaMalfa has said, "The climate of the globe has been fluctuating since God created it", and that the Book of Genesis disproves the scientific consensus on climate change, which he has called "bad science".
-In 2017, he said, "I don't buy the idea that manmade activity is responsible."
-In 2018, amidst wildfires, LaMalfa said, "I'm not going to quibble here today about whether it's man, or sunspot activity, or magma causing ice shelves to melt."
+In 2017, he said, "I don't buy the idea that man-made activity is responsible."
+In 2018, amid wildfires, LaMalfa said, "I'm not going to quibble here today about whether it's man, or sunspot activity, or magma causing ice shelves to melt."
+He suggested the wildfires were due to poor land management by state and federal agencies.

+LaMalfa's February 2024 claim that CO_{2} cannot cause climate change—because it is only 0.04% of the atmosphere—was soon fact-checked as false and misleading, given the scientifically known strong effect of even small concentrations of that greenhouse gas on climate.

 Donald Trump

-During President Donald Trump's first impeachment, LaMalfa voted against impeachment, believing that Trump did not do anything that warranted impeachment, including during his phone call with the President of Ukraine.
+During President Donald Trump's first impeachment, LaMalfa voted against impeachment, believing that Trump did not do anything that warranted impeachment, including during his phone call with Ukrainian president Volodymyr Zelenskyy.

-After Trump lost the 2020 election and refused to concede, LaMalfa falsely claimed that "the circumstances surrounding this presidential election point to a fraudulent outcome."
+After Trump lost the 2020 election and refused to concede, LaMalfa claimed that "the circumstances surrounding this presidential election point to a fraudulent outcome."
 In December 2020, LaMalfa was one of 126 Republican members of the House of Representatives who signed an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 House Speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of "election subversion."

 On January 7, 2021, following the storming of the U.S. Capitol building by Trump supporters, LaMalfa and six other California representatives voted to reject the certification of Arizona's and Pennsylvania's electoral votes in the 2020 presidential election.